hienle-portfolio/bank-customer-churn-analysis/README.md

 - Findings are correlational, not causal — the drivers above indicate association with churn, not proven cause.
 - Chart values are read from the visualization; exact percentages should be pulled from the underlying SQL/Python output for the final report.

+## Next Steps
+- Build a predictive model (logistic regression or gradient boosting) to estimate churn probability per customer and identify top predictive features.
+- Segment the "high product count = high churn" finding further — is it specific product types, or number alone?
+- Add a country × age group interaction view to check if the Germany effect is concentrated in a particular age band.
+- Publish the dashboard to Tableau Public and link it here for interactive access.